fabenp/kafka_docker_API/readme.md

-Data pipeline with kafka and Dockerfile with API
+# Data pipeline with kafka and Docker with API

 This is a simple project with a pipeline in Docker using kafka to import data from an API , influxDB to store it and grafana to visualize it

 the data source is finnhub.
 A free API key can be requested

+finnhub (API) --> Producer (generate data)---> broker--->consumer--> InfluxDB ----> Grafana

+All this pipeline is inside docker with the following containers:
+- zookeeper
+- kafka
+- producer
+- consumer
+- influxdb
+- grafana

 folder structure :

-│── docker-compose.yml
+- docker-compose.yml
-│── producer-app
+- producer-app
-│   ├── producer.py
-│   ├── requirements.txt
+  - consumer.py
-│   ├── Dockerfile
+  - Dockerfile
-│
+  - requirements.txt
-│── consumer-app
+- consumer-app
-│   ├── consumer.py
+  - consumer.py
-│   ├── requirements.txt
-│   ├── Dockerfile
+  - Dockerfile
+  - requirements.txt
+- grafana_provisioning
+   - datasources.yml
+- kafka
+    - server.properties

 how to start:
-install libraries : pip install kafka-python requests

-start docker Desktop
-from your project folder run : docker-compose up -d
+start docker Desktop (install it if you don't have it) request a key to run API from finnhub from your project folder run in cmd: docker-compose up -d

+Install libraries : pip install kafka-python requests

 InfluxDB: